dymoy/mern-book-search-engine/README.md

 ## Description

 Welcome to the book search engine!
-This web tool allow avid readers to search for and save books that they're interested in - whether they have already read the book or looking to pick it up on their next stop to the bookstore.
+This web tool allows avid readers to search for and save books that they're interested in - whether they have already read the book or are looking to pick it up on their next stop to the bookstore.

 When searching for a book, users will be presented with information for each book including the title, list of authors, description, image, and a link to view more details on the Google Books website.
 Please refer to the [usage](#usage) section of this README for more information regarding the features of the web tool.